 Some of the research groups have regular meetings to discuss a variety of topics within their research area:

-We traditionally have held a tea time once per week, where different department members rotate bringing in some sort of treat for everybody to share.
+We traditionally have held a tea time once per week, where different department members rotate bringing in some sort of treat for everybody to share, along with coffee and tea provided by the Department.
 Please sign up when the announcement goes out.

 Tea time is an informal opportunity for people to get together and discuss any variety of topics.